p0ryae/Discord.JS-v13-Tutorials/README.md

 # Discord.JS-v13-Tutorials

-### Official Repository of Discord.JS Coding Tutorials v13 by DashCruft on YouTube!

 **[HERE](https://www.youtube.com/watch?v=F5KpcwtBk1E&list=PLCgC6Lz08u0zIRZJFeBLXaW9esQ-VJ8a7)** is where you can watch the videos in the playlist, on YouTube.

 ## Where am I suppose to see the SourceCode for each episode?